Alcántara Bridge

 Virtual reconstruction of Munigua, view from the east. © DAI

-View towards the small Temple of Mercury standing in the entrance street leading to the Forum which consisted of the Forum Temple, the Curia, the Tabularium, the Basilica and the Shrine of Dis Pater, the god of miners.
+View towards the small Temple of Mercury standing in the entrance street leading to the Forum, which consisted of the Forum Temple, the Curia, the Tabularium, the Basilica and the Shrine of Dis Pater, the god of miners.

 The small Temple of Mercury, located at the southern end of the portico.
 It included a podium in the form of an exedra as well as an aedicula, with two frontal columns supporting the architraves and pediment.
 The altar, still in situ, was consecrated by a certain Ferronius to a divinity whose name is indecipherable but another altar found in front of the temple had a dedication to Mercury.